10 common tax-filing mistakes to avoid

 Special tax scenarios aside, there are still plenty of ways to mess up a 1040 form.
 Here are 10 common mistakes that show up every tax season.
-Don't make them this year!
+As you review your tax return for filing by the final, extended Oct.
+15 deadline, make sure you haven't made any of them.

 1. Math miscalculations